Albula Railway Museum

 The Albula Railway Museum (Bahnmuseum Albula) is located at the Bergün/Bravuogn railway station of the Albula Railway of the Swiss Rhaetian Railway.
-The museum is in operation since 2012.
+The museum has been in operation since 2012.

-The museum tells the history of the construction of the Albula Railway and shows many historical plans and artifacts.
-Topographic simulations and demonstrations of the tunneling methods are part of the multimedia displays.
+It showcases the history of the construction of the Albula Railway, featuring many historical plans and artifacts, including topographic simulations and demonstrations of the tunneling methods.

 One section of the museum houses a miniature Albula Railway operating in O scale built by Bernhard Tarnutzer that includes buildings, viaducts, and tunnels from the 1950s and 1960s.

-The Rhaetian Railway Ge 6/6 I "crocodile" #407 has been placed at its entrance and can be used by visitors for a ride simulation.
+The Rhaetian Railway Ge 6/6 I "crocodile" #407 has been placed at its entrance and can be used by visitors for ride simulations.